Topzle Topzle

 American Civil War

-The American Civil War (April 12, 1861 – May 26, 1865; also known by other names) was a civil war in the United States between the Union ("the North") and the Confederacy ("the South"), which was formed in 1861 by states that had seceded from the Union to preserve African American slavery, which they saw as threatened because of the election of Abraham Lincoln and the growing abolitionist movement in the North.
+The American Civil War (April 12, 1861 – May 26, 1865; also known by other names) was a civil war in the United States between the Union ("the North") and the Confederacy ("the South"), which was formed in 1861 by states that had seceded from the Union to preserve slavery in the United States, which they saw as threatened because of the election of Abraham Lincoln and the growing abolitionist movement in the North.
+The war ended with Union victory, the dissolution of the Confederacy and the abolition of slavery, freeing four million African Americans.
 Decades of controversy over slavery came to a head when Abraham Lincoln, a Republican who opposed slavery's expansion, won the 1860 presidential election.
 Seven Southern slave states responded to Lincoln's victory by seceding from the United States and forming the Confederacy.
-The Confederacy seized US forts and other federal assets within its borders.
+The Confederacy seized US forts and other federal assets in the South.
 The war began on April 12, 1861, when the Confederacy bombarded Fort Sumter in South Carolina.
 A wave of enthusiasm for war swept over the North and South, as military recruitment soared.
-Four more Southern states seceded after the war began and, led by its president, Jefferson Davis, the Confederacy asserted control over a third of the US population in eleven states.
+Four more Southern states seceded after the war began and, led by its president, Jefferson Davis, the Confederacy comprised eleven states, containing a third of the US population.
 Four years of intense combat, mostly in the South, ensued.
 During 1861–1862 in the western theater, the Union made permanent gains—though in the eastern theater the conflict was inconclusive.
-The abolition of slavery became a Union war goal on January 1, 1863, when Lincoln issued the Emancipation Proclamation, which declared all slaves in rebel states to be free, applying to more than 3.5 million of the 4 million enslaved people in the country.
+The abolition of slavery became a Union war goal on January 1, 1863, when Lincoln issued the Emancipation Proclamation, which declared all slaves in rebel states to be free, applying to more than 3 million of the 4 million enslaved people in the country.
 To the west, the Union first destroyed the Confederacy's river navy by the summer of 1862, then much of its western armies, and seized New Orleans.
 The successful 1863 Union siege of Vicksburg split the Confederacy in two at the Mississippi River, while Confederate general Robert E. Lee's incursion north failed at the Battle of Gettysburg.
-General Ulysses S. Grant's western successes led to Lincoln's giving him command of all Union armies in 1864.
+General Ulysses S. Grant's western successes led Lincoln to promote him to command of all Union armies in 1864.
 Inflicting an ever-tightening naval blockade of Confederate ports, the Union marshaled resources and manpower to attack the Confederacy from all directions.
 This led to the fall of Atlanta in 1864 to Union general William Tecumseh Sherman, followed by his March to the Sea, which culminated in his taking Savannah.
 The last significant battles raged around the ten-month Siege of Petersburg, gateway to the Confederate capital of Richmond.
 The Confederates abandoned Richmond, and on April 9, 1865, Lee surrendered to Grant following the Battle of Appomattox Court House, setting in motion the end of the war.
 Lincoln lived to see this victory but was shot by an assassin on April 14, dying the next day.
 By the end of the war, much of the South's infrastructure had been destroyed.
-The Confederacy collapsed, slavery was abolished, and four million enslaved black people were freed.
+The Confederacy collapsed, the Thirteenth Amendment abolished slavery, and four million enslaved black people were freed.
 The war-torn nation then entered the Reconstruction era in an attempt to rebuild the country, bring the former Confederate states back into the United States, and grant civil rights to freed slaves.
 The war is one of the most extensively studied and written about episodes in the history of the United States.
 It remains the subject of cultural and historiographical debate.
 Of continuing interest is the myth of the Lost Cause of the Confederacy.
 The war was among the first to use industrial warfare.
 Railroads, the electrical telegraph, steamships, the ironclad warship, and mass-produced weapons were widely used.
-The war left an estimated 700,000 soldiers dead, along with an undetermined number of civilian casualties, making it the deadliest in American history.
+The war left an estimated 700,000 soldiers dead, along with an undetermined number of civilian deaths, making it the deadliest in American history.
 The technology and brutality of the Civil War foreshadowed the coming world wars.

 Infobox